 You’re looking at what worked and what didn’t work last year, figuring out how to find new products, and analyzing the sales data to see what people wanted and what they couldn’t get enough of.

 This is also the time when retailers start looking at new technologies and processes, such as an electronic data interchange system, or EDI system.

 An EDI system is a way for retailers and suppliers to communicate with each other, exchange order transaction information, keep track of inventory, automate ordering, and streamline their entire process.

 Companies get paid faster, errors are reduced, stock outs are reduced, and orders are completed faster.

-Editor’s note: If you’re looking to make a break into the eCommerce world, check out what GoCentral Online Store from GoDaddy can do for you.
+Editor’s note: If you’re looking to make a break into the ecommerce world, check out what the Web Shop Builder from GoDaddy can do for you.
 With easy set up and features like Google My Business and appointment booking, you’ll be up and running in no time.

 The ‘old way’ transactions worked

 Before EDI, a retailer would place an order with their supplier — let’s say 100 pairs of running shoes.
 They would fax or phone the supplier with the information, and read it off line by line, with model numbers, colors and quantities.
 Later, people updated to emailing those orders, but it was still a question of the supplier manually entering the order.
 If you wanted 10 different sizes and colors, that was 10 different line items on the purchase order.

 Once the order was placed, the supplier would send a copy of it on to the warehouse, who would pick and pack the order.
 Sometimes the supplier would then let the retailer know the order was on the way, but often they would not.
 The retailer was never sure when the order would arrive or whether they were going to get all the shoes they wanted, and they certainly couldn’t track its progress.